PigwidgeonDeluxe/JIRA_Notes_Generator-for-Release-Versions-/README.md

 # JIRA Release Notes Generator (using Epics)
-Latest Version: V 0.6.8 - added server configuration file (server-conf.json) to allow setting of port number
+Latest Version: V 0.6.9 - removed unused 'err'
 ## Synopsis
 JIRA Release Notes Generator is a webapp for viewing release versions on JIRA for a given project.